-Kochi and Cochin are the names which create a lot of confusion when you travel a trip to Kerala.
-If you are having the same predicament, dont worry, Kochi and cochin are the same.
-British used to call Kochi as Cochin and Keralites used to call it Kochi and officially Kochi was declared as the name in 90s.
-Eventhough the official name is Kochi, cochin is also used by many people who live there or who travel to Kochi.
-The city is widely known as the commercial or economic capital of the state of Kerala and thus good transport infrastructure is critical for the city’s economy.
+Kochi and Cochin are the names that create a lot of confusion when you are planning a trip to Kerala.
+If you are having the same predicament, don’t worry, Kochi and cochin are the same.
+British used to call Kochi Cochin and Keralites used to call it Kochi and officially Kochi was declared as the name in the 1990s.
+Even though the official name is Kochi, Cochin is also used by many people who live there or who travel to Kochi, and the airport is also known as Cochin International Airport.
+The city is widely known as the commercial or economic capital of the state of Kerala and has the best transport infrastructure in Kerala.

 - Kochi and Cochin are the same.
 Kochi is the local name and Cochin is the name given by British